hypnopump/SearchMethods.jl/README.md

 The code can be found [here](https://github.com/EricAlcaide/SearchMethods.jl/blob/master/example/8puzzle.jl).
 The example contains the BFS, DLS and IDS search methods.

 Another minimal working example with a tree-like structure can be found at the [/test](https://github.com/EricAlcaide/SearchMethods.jl/tree/master/test/) folder.

-## Documentation

-We're actually working on a cool documentation for the project.
-A first draft can be found at the [/docs](https://github.com/EricAlcaide/SearchMethods.jl/blob/master/docs/src/index.md) folder.

-* **Expand node**: Node expansion function must be provided with the format `expand(node)` returning a 1d-Array of child nodes.
-* **Goal check**: Goal checking function must be provided with the format `goalCheck(node)` returning a boolean value.
-* **Expansion cost**: For cost-related methods such as **UCS**, an expansion-cost function must be provided with the format `cost(node, neighbor)` returning a real number (the greater the number the costly the expansion).

 ## Contribute
 Hey there!
 New ideas are welcome: open/close issues, fork the repo and share your code with a Pull Request.